jrdegbe/thamesthrive-api/docs/integration/js/options.md

 ## Customizing Event Context

-You can add additional context information to events by including a "context" key in the options when triggering events using the Tracardi JavaScript snippet.
+You can add additional context information to events by including a "context" key in the options when triggering events using the ThamesThrive JavaScript snippet.
 For example:

 ```javascript title="Example" linenums="1" hl_lines="5"
 window.tracker.track(